drwhut/tabletop-club/docs/custom_assets/asset_packs/file_types.rst

 * glTF 2.0 (``.glb``, ``.gltf``)
 * Wavefront (``.obj``)

+For convenience, the game will automatically set the centre-of-mass (COM) of the object for you when it is imported.
+However, you can use the :ref:`config-cfg` file to decide how the COM is adjusted.

+* ``com_adjust = "off"``: The game will not adjust the COM.
+The COM will be at (0, 0, 0).

+* ``com_adjust = "volume"`` *(default)*: The game will use the mid-point of the model's bounding box as the COM.
+The bounding box, or volume, is the smallest cube that contains all the model's vertices.

+* ``com_adjust = "geometry"``: The game will use the average of all the model's vertices as the COM.

 You can also specify how accurate the collision of the model is using the ``collision_mode`` property in the :ref:`config-cfg` file.